 From time to time, various Federal and New York State legislators have proposed changes to the minimum wage requirements.
 Although we only operate five Company-owned restaurants, we believe that significant increases in the minimum wage could have a significant financial impact on our financial results and the results of our franchisees.
 Recently, eight states have announced increases to existing minimum wages or plans to increase their minimum wages.
-To date, Federal and New York State legislators have not addressed this issue.
-However, we continue to be concerned over the potential impact of any minimum wage increases on the operations of our Company-owned restaurants and franchisees.
+In January 2012, New York State Assembly Speaker announced that he hopes to introduce new legislation to increase the minimum wage to \$8.00 per hour and tie future increase to the inflation rate.
+We continue to be concerned over the potential impact of any minimum wage increases on the operations of our Company-owned restaurants and franchisees.